-Now, Run the following command to install Xrdp server on Ubuntu:
+Now, Run the following command to install xrdp server on Ubuntu:

 The Xrdp daemon listens on port 3389 on all interfaces.
 Run this command to allow Xrdp through the local firewall:

 Now that you have set up your Xrdp server, it is time to open your Xrdp client and connect to the server.
 I use Remmina to connect from my laptop running Ubuntu.
-Windows users have a RDP connection application by default on their machine.
+Windows users have an RDP connection application by default on their machine.

 Congratulations!
 You have successfully installed XRDP.
 Thanks for using this tutorial for installing XRDP open-source remote desktop protocol on Ubuntu 20.04 LTS Focal Fossa system.
 For additional help or useful information, we recommend you check the official XRDP website.